Helpdesk – Frequently Asked Questions

 Q: How do I connect an additional device to the network, such as a smart TV, gaming console, FireStick or Amazon Echo?

 A: These devices need to be registered at the Helpdesk prior to connection.
 To register the device, you will need the MAC address of the device.
 You can find this in the network settings of the device.
-We advise that if possible to take a picture of the screen that contains the MAC address.
-Then stop by the Helpdesk and complete a brief registration form.
-In most cases, the entries are made while you are there, and the device will connect when you return to it.
+We advise that if possible to take a picture of the screen that contains the MAC address for future reference.
+Once you have your MAC address information, you can use our online request form to register your device.
 Please note that in these instances, you will connect your device to the “Students” Wi-Fi, as opposed to “Student-Secure.”

 Q: How can a guest of WVWC connect to Wi-Fi?